Lunch-box/SimpleOrderRouting/Backlog.md

 # SOR Backlog

-+ Remove events from the InvestorInstruction value type
++ Review the responsibilities between the SOREngine and the InstructionExecutionContext
 + Review all the type to prevent from memory leak due to open event/callback subscriptions.
 + Split the MarketGatewaysAdapter into various types